cgawdzik/COMP3004-TeamProject/README.md

   - Designed the GUI layout buttons and Tandem Logo Button in collaboration with **Christopher Gawdzik**.
   - Contributed to UML Use Cases and one State Diagram alongside all other members.
   - Created UML Class Diagram.
+  - Created the Video required to showcase the required Use Case 4, Access Insulin Pump History.
 - **Colter Harkins**

 ---